argoproj-labs/argocd-operator/docs/reference/argocd.md

 LogLevel | info | The log level to be used by the ArgoCD Application Controller component.
 Valid options are debug, info, error, and warn.
 LogFormat | text | The log format to be used by the ArgoCD Application Controller component.
 Valid options are text or json.
-ParallelismLimit | 10 | The kubectl parallelism limit to set for the controller (`--kubectl-parallelism-limit` flag)
+ParallelismLimit | 10 | The kubectl parallelism limit to set for the controller (`--kubectl-parallelism-limit` flag) SCMRootCAConfigMap (#add-tls-certificate-for-gitlab-scm-provider-to-applicationsets-controller) | [Empty] | The name of the config map that stores the Gitlab SCM Provider's TLS certificate which will be mounted on the ApplicationSet Controller at `"/app/tls/scm/cert"` path.

 ### ApplicationSet Controller Example